 The EMA awards will help support paramedic students in obtaining their PCP or ACP licenses and increase the number of PCP-licensed paramedics living and working in rural or remote areas of British Columbia as well as the number of ACP-licensed paramedics in all of British Columbia.

 - Application Deadline: October 30, 2018

-- Course Level: Scholarships are available to pursue Emergency Medical Assistant (EMA) degree program.
+- Course Level: The studentships are available to pursue Emergency Medical Assistant (EMA) degree program.

-- Scholarship Award: $5,000 each award for Primary Care Paramedic Program (PCP).
+- Award: $5,000 each award for Primary Care Paramedic Program (PCP).
 Approximately 50 awarded annually.

-- Nationality: The scholarship is available for Canadian citizens.
+- Nationality: The grant is available for Canadian citizens.

-- Eligible Countries: The scholarship is available for Canadian citizens.
+- Eligible Countries: The grant is available for Canadian citizens.